 Don’t get me wrong.
 There’s a LOT of work that goes into planning an event of this caliber.
-While a User Group conference might not seem feasible for your business, there are many other types of customer appreciation events that you can hold to say, Thank You.
+While a User Group conference might not seem feasible for your business, there are many other types of customer appreciation events that you can hold (virtually or live) to say, Thank You.
 They range in size and scope, depending of course on the size of your customer base.
 I’ve produced (and attended) all sorts of customer events, including Golf tournaments, open houses, holiday parties, sporting events, celebrations, etc.

-But what if that just isn’t “your thing”.
 What other opportunities are there to say Thank You?

 Use your CRM: Your CRM system is a goldmine of information.
 In addition to storing contact and job information, you can use it to record things like the anniversary date of the first job produced…or perhaps the last.
 Set up alerts that remind your sales team to say thank you, whether it’s by email, snail mail (see below), or a good old-fashioned phone call…and be on the lookout for repeat business.

 Trade shows: The number one question I get after attending a tradeshow is: how many leads did we get?
 And, while lead generation is typically a show’s primary objective, don’t lose sight of the tremendous opportunity it provides to (re)connect with your customers.
 Say Thank You with a nice dinner, or perhaps a private reception – whether it’s together live, or over Zoom.